 2. Minimal Fax address

-The "service-selector" defined in section 2 of reference for the
+The "service-selector" defined in section 2 of reference for the fax service is:

 service-selector = "FAX"